February 2nd 2015

 I started my company in 2000 with the idea of creating systems of visual identity for brands.
 Back then it was an innovative idea, there were like five companies doing something similar in Poland.
 Then, after a couple of years all the advertising agencies started offering corporate identity designs, we had to move forward.
 I asked myself: what is the thing that is needed before you even think of corporate identity?
 Communication strategy for brands was the natural direction, I also had a knack for it, my MBA was in marketing strategy.
 Social media came along as I decided — boldly, looking from today’s perspective — to not advertise in a traditional manner, but instead to brand myself as expert using only online channels, blog and emerging social media platforms.
 It worked… From what I’ve heard from friends Niche Edits

-can be an effected part of any SEO campaign to develop a healthy backlink profile.
+can be an effective part of any SEO campaign to develop a healthy backlink profile.
 Having those kinds of competitive edges is what business is all about when it comes to success.
+This is especially true in the legal sector where competition is fierce.
+Looking for an SEO agency that specialises in dealing with law firms?
+Check out Gladiator Law Marketing

 When did you decide to get into Podcasting and why?
 Mala Wielka Firma is one of rather few high quality Polish language business podcasts.
 When will Polish language podcasting become more significant?

 I always liked uncommon promotion ideas.
 My parents owned a publishing house so I grew up among books, authors and book promotions.
-When my friend, Marek Jankowski, wrote his first book (entitled „Ma?a Wielka Firma” – Little Big Company) he came to me for promotion ideas.
+When my friend, Marek Jankowski, wrote his first book he came to me for promotion ideas.
 We always liked discussing ideas and podcasting was becoming a thing in the US, so we said what the heck, let’s try this.
 It was a great promotion tool for the book and we got a small number of fans who convinced us to continue with this project even after the book was gone.
-Then came a radio station – Ma?a Wielka Firma became a weekly economic radio program and our audience grew.
+Then came a radio station and a weekly economic radio program and our audience grew.
 Right now, according to iTunes, it’s the most popular Polish in the economy category.

 We observe the comeback of podcasting after a year or so of decline.
 People moved to YouTube but there are formats that are better consumed as audio-only.
 30 minutes of talking head (that’s how we call our format) does not require video and it’s more convenient to listen on your daily commute or during workout.
 Polish language podcasting will never have the numbers that English language podcast get but it’s becoming a widely used tools for corporations to spread their message within.
 So, if you want to make money from sheer numbers, you should go for English.
 But if you want to position yourself as an expert and make money from your expertise, those thousands of core listeners in Polish are more than enough.